MisterMarlu/WebCrawler/readme.md

 ### Public functions
 There are a lot of functions you can use.
 This web crawler is a wrapper and manager of some classes.
 Remember, you can use a mongodb and a mysql database.
 So in the methods of DB the parameter is called "table" but with the usage of mongodb it would be called "collection".
-So the wrapper WebCrawler has some functions and each class has it's own functions, let me show you:
+So the wrapper WebCrawler has some methods and each class has it's own methods, let me show you:

 ### Wrapper